-The Five Colleges of Ohio is pleased to welcome proposals from teams of faculty, educational technologists, librarians, and students to participate in the Ohio Five Collaborative for Digital Engagement and Experience (CODEX) Summer Institute to be held this summer from Monday, July 12, 2021 through Friday, July 16, 2021.
-The institute is supported by a generous grant from the William and Flora Hewlett Foundation with the goal of assessing the impact of open digital pedagogy on student learning outcomes.
-The deadline for proposals is February 28, 2021.
+The Five Colleges of Ohio is pleased to welcome proposals from teams of faculty, educational technologists, librarians, and students to participate in the Ohio Five Collaborative for Digital Engagement and Experience (CODEX) Summer Institute to be held this summer from Monday, July 18, 2022 through Friday, July 22, 2022.
+This year’s institute will be hosted by Kenyon College, with most events happening in the newly-remodeled Chalmers Library.
+CODEX is supported by a generous grant from the William and Flora Hewlett Foundation with the goal of assessing the impact of open digital pedagogy on student learning outcomes.
+The deadline for proposals is

 We strongly encourage applicants to consider students as collaborators, as the experience offers students a variety of opportunities to develop collaboration and leadership skills, contribute technical expertise, and in some cases transition to peer mentors for students who ultimately participate in the course or project when launched.
 While interdisciplinary proposals are encouraged, interdisciplinarity is not a requirement of the proposals.